 Capital Gains Tax

 Assuming that you held the house for over a year and made a profit, your capital gains tax rate depends on your income.
 If your income falls in the lowest two tax brackets, your capital gains rate is zero percent.
-When you start paying taxes in the 25 percent bracket, the capital gains tax rate goes up to 15 percent.
-If your income is $200,000 or higher if you're single or $250,000 or higher if you're married, you'll have to pay a 3.8 percent Medicare surcharge, making your capital gains tax rate 18.8 percent.
-Finally, if you make over $400,000 if you're single or $450,000 if you're married, you pay the surcharge and a 20 percent capital gains rate for a total tax of 23.8 percent.
+When you start paying taxes in the third bracket, the capital gains tax rate goes up to 15 percent.
+If you're in the top tax brackets, you'll pay a 20 percent capital gains rate.
+If your income is $200,000 or higher if you're single or $250,000 or higher if you're married, you'll have to pay a 3.8 percent Medicare surcharge.
 If you held the house for less than a year, your tax rate will be your regular income tax rate, plus the 3.8 percent surcharge if your income is high enough.
-These rates were valid as of 2013, but can be altered at any time by the IRS and the federal government.
+These rates change on an ongoing basis, but were current as of late 2017.

 Depreciation and Recapture